 - Performance reviews can give organizations important information about employee performance.

-- Provide a structured method for identifying top and bottom performers so employees can make key decisions around talent management.
+- Provide a structured method for identifying top performers and struggling ones so employees can make key decisions around talent management.

 - Give employees an opportunity to receive feedback and know where they stand.